Congo-Kenya Trip 2019

 Dear Friends and Supporters,

-From July 25 to August 14, 2019, I will go with a team of 4 others to Nairobi, Kenya.
-While there, I will meet with the Congo Initiative staff to learn about their work and specifically the work of the Bethesda Counseling Center (BCC) located in Beni, DRC.
-I hope to provide counseling support to the BCC in the future.
-During the last part of my trip, I will meet up with the team and we will be involved in leading Healing Wounds of Trauma Trainings with 50 teachers of the Soweto Academy (High School, Primary School, and Nursery Staff).
+On July 25 to August 14, 2019, I traveled with a team of 4 others to Nairobi, Kenya.
+While there, I met with the Congo Initiative staff to learn about their work and specifically the work of the Bethesda Counseling Center (BCC) located in Beni, DRC.
+I hope to provide ongoing counseling support to the BCC in the future.
+I and the team I was with lead Healing Wounds of Trauma trainings with 50 teachers of the Soweto Academy (High School, Primary School, and Nursery Staff).
 Soweto Academy is located in Kibera Slums, one of the largest urban slums in Africa.
-Finally, We will run Healing Wounds of Trauma Groups with 50 refugee teenagers and youth from the African Great Lakes Region i.e. Burundians, Congolese and Rwandans residing and studying in Nairobi.
+Finally, we Healing Wounds of Trauma Groups with 50 refugee teenagers and youth from the African Great Lakes Region i.e. Burundians, Congolese and Rwandans residing and studying in Nairobi.
 The parents and or guardians of these teenagers and youth fled their conflict-prone countries many years ago.

 Additionally, I am communicating with Alain Mukwege about the work of the Panzi Hospital in Bukavu.
 You can read about it here.

-I will return mid-August and provide training this fall at Huron HIlls Church in the Healing Wounds of Trauma curriculum.
+Additionally, I have provided trainings at local Churches in the Healing Wounds of Trauma curriculum.
 This curriculum is used in 100 countries around the world and is having a profound impact on those who experience it.
-If all goes well, I hope to coordinate future trips for those interested.

 Further Information on Trauma in the Congo: